Best Heli Skiing in British Columbia

 Alaska is home of the best steep and deep helicopter skiing, no doubt.
 The season is later and there is not much tree skiing compared to BC.
 Most operators are out of Valdez, but there are a couple in Haines, and some outliers.
 Alaska can be more difficult to access.

 For example, Anchorage to Valdez flights are cancelled over one third of the time in the season.
 Alaska can have more down days than many BC operators.
-There are some options better than others.
-But when it is good, Alaska offers the best heli-skiing for extreme and steep!
+There are some heli skiing options better than others.
+But when it is good, Alaska offers the best heli skiing options for extreme and steep!

 Rest of the World.
 Europe heliskiing is somewhat restricted, starting late and ending early.
 France outlawed it.
 More eccentric locations include Russia, Turkey, Iceland, Sweden.
 ‘Summer’ locations include Chile and Argentina in South America.
 Australia and New Zealand also offer some limited heli skiing.

 Best Heli-Skiing BC: When to Go

 Most of the best heli skiing BC operators heliski January to early April.
 Whistler and a few others offer December days.
 The week between Christmas and New Years is also available from some operators.
 Many consider the best heli-skiing in BC to be February, but January and March are usually very good, and can be less expensive.